 While it’s important to utilize packaging that allows you to ship your orders without an increased risk of damage, even a small amount of extra space in your boxes can result in sticker shock when you open your shipping bill.
 A general rule of thumb is to utilize a box big enough to fit your items, then add packing material to prevent movement and protect items that are easily damaged.

-If you are losing money to the DIM you should carefully review the types and sizes of shipping materials you use to send your orders.
+If you are losing money to the DIM weight changes you should carefully review the types and sizes of shipping materials you use to send your orders.
 Make sure your fulfillment utilizes the smallest container that can accommodate your items and still protect the contents.
 And while you’re at it – review your packing materials as well.
 Inflatable air packing materials are lightweight and can be customized to fit just about any sized box.
 Make sure that your fill material is lightweight and best suited to protecting the types of products you are shipping, and use polybags whenever possible.

-In the end, the best advice we can offer is that in the hunt for the most cost-effective shipping options… size matters, and so does weight.
+In the end, the best advice we can offer to combat these Dim weight changes is that in the hunt for the most cost-effective shipping options… size matters, and so does weight.
 Some merchants may find that they are unable to find packaging options that reduce their Dim Weight costs.
 If this is the case, you still have a few options.
 You can increase your product costs to compensate for the higher shipping rates, or you pass the higher rates on to your customers with an explanation of the associated costs.
 The good news is your competitors will likely need to make a similar choice, or eat lower profits.

 A qualified third party logistics (3PL) provider will take a proactive role in analyzing your product mix, common shipping destinations, carriers and shipping methodologies to come up with a comprehensive plan that includes the most cost effective packaging options.